If you've got unwanted information online about your cancer, what can a new breed of consultants do for you?

-Hiring a Pro: Costs, Considerations
+Hiring a Pro: Costs/Considerations

 Do-It-Yourself Reputation Improvement

 - Keep track of what information is listed where.
 If medical information you want deleted is on a site that

-The more active you’ve been on these sites, and the longer ago you have posted about your cancer, the more
+The more active you’ve been on these sites, and the longer ago you posted about your cancer, the more

 - Set up a Google alert.
-Plug in not only your name but your name and your company’s name, your name and title, or
+Plug in not only your name but your company’s name, your name and title, or

 the basics.
 Build your profile.
 Be active on the site.
 Ask for recommendations.
 Give recommendations.

-- If you can post a picture on professional sites, post a professional headshot, not your dog or favorite vacation shot or landscape.
-That will produce more rankings in a search.
+- If you can post a picture on professional sites, post a professional head shot, not a photo of your dog

 - For more do-it-yourself tips, see CAC's Guide to LinkedIn and Building and Protecting Your Online Image.